liquibase/liquibase-percona/README.md

     The toolkit requires perl with mysql dbi libraries.
 Under debian, execute `sudo apt-get install libdbd-mysql-perl`.

 See the properties *config_...* in `pom.xml` for connection details for the mysql docker instance.

+To run a single integration test, execute maven like this: `mvn verify -Prun-its -Dinvoker.test=addColumn*,dropColumn`

 ## Common Problems